saona-raimundo/sandpiper/README.md

 - PR for rand_distr for a SkewNormal
 - Implement in R64
-- How do I even get a NaN??
 - Test correctness of SkewNormal simulation
 - Add StandardNormal as a struct?
-- Convert Parameters to an Array1 in the UnitSphere